Nutrition

 • Avoid grassy, brushy, or wooded areas with high grass.
 Walk in the center of trails.

-• After being outside, check your clothing, gear, and pets for ticks and remove if you find them.
-If clothes are dirty, wash in hot water.
-Then tumble dry on high heat for at least 10 minutes.
+• After being outside, check your clothing, gear, and pets for ticks and remove them if you find them.
+If your clothes are dirty, wash them in hot water.
+Then tumble dry them on high heat for at least 10 minutes.
 Check your body for ticks and shower within two hours.

 • On hikes, tote Cutter Poison Ivy Wipes for urgent use to remove plant oils from your skin before they cause a reaction.